fdabrandao/vpsolver/README.md

 For more details, please refer to the project wiki [https://github.com/fdabrandao/vpsolver/wiki/docker].

-## VPSolver Web APP
+## VPSolver Web App
-VPSolver includes a Web APP that can be started as follows:
+VPSolver includes a Web App that can be started as follows:

 ```
 $ python -m pyvpsolver.webapp.app
 ```

-The Web APP can then be accessed on a web browser at `http://127.0.0.1:5555/`.
+The Web App can then be accessed on a web browser at `http://127.0.0.1:5555/`.

 ## VPSolver binaries